Student Development and Enrichment Opportunities

 - Counseling and Wellness Center

-The Counseling and Wellness Center is here to support students in gaining self-understanding, emotional resilience and personal insights into any challenges they may experience throughout their university years.
+The Center is here to support students in gaining self-understanding, emotional resilience and personal insights into any challenges they may experience throughout their university years.
 The Center provides high quality counseling and evidence-based psychological service that help students to put into effect real changes, unleash their personal potentials, as well as to enhance their psychological well-being.

 - Societies and Clubs